 The second week of October is Earth Science Week is October 13-19, and it is the perfect time to show our appreciation for our home planet!
-Each day of the week is a focus day of geoscience themed celebration.
-To help you and you students partake in this year’s events, we have put together a list activities for each day Earth Science Week.
+Each day of the week is a focus day of geoscience-themed celebration.
+To help you and you students partake in this year’s events, we have put together a list of activities for each day Earth Science Week.

 STEM contests and competitions are a fun way to engage students in learning.
-The American Geosciences Institute is sponsoring three contests as part of Earth Science Week.
+The American Geosciences Institute offers several contests as part of Earth Science Week.
 Students in kindergarten through fifth grade may enter this visual arts contest.
 An essay contest is open to students in sixth through ninth grade.
-Finally, a photography contest is open to all ages.
-Winning entries will receive cash prizes and recognition on the Earth Science Week website.
+Finally, a photography contest and a video contest are open to all ages.

 International EarthCache Day – Sunday